 (Bonus: if you’re looking for the perfect wine-country backdrop for a group picture, the view from Iron Horse’s outdoor tasting room can’t be beat).

 If you feel like making a day of it after your tasting at Iron Horse, several other wineries, including Russian River Vineyards is nearby.

-For a more secluded picnic area, follow Highway 116 west about eight miles from Kozlowski’s, then make a left on River Road and a right on Armstrong Woods Road.
+For a more secluded picnic area, follow Highway 116 west about 12 miles from Andy’s Produce, then make a left on River Road and a right on Armstrong Woods Road.

 Armstrong Redwoods State Natural Reserve is home to hundreds of acres of coast redwoods, the tallest living things on Earth.Walking and hiking routes are laid out from one to 10 miles, and picnic tables less than a mile from the park entrance are perfect for small groups.